Puerto Rico Island Hopping

 Puerto Rico has some beautiful beaches and excellent food.
 It was more expensive than we expected, though we didn’t try hard to cut costs.
 Driving in Puerto Rico is stressful: maps are incomplete, navigation didn’t work well, and Puerto Rican drivers are crazy!
 If we returned to Puerto Rico we would focus on San Juan, Vieques, and Culebra, having got a taste of the rest of the island.

-Food and Beverage $70 per day
+Food & Beverage $70 per day

 Average per person per day.
 We ate most meals out.